-School Fees: Private school fees decreased by seventeen percent, or Rs 187 (approx. US$3), from an average of Rs 1,080 (approx. US$18).
+School Fees: Private school fees decreased by 17 percent, or PKR 187 (approx. US$3), from an average of PKR 1,080 (approx. US$18).
 The price declines were even greater among schools with initially high test scores.
-School fees among private schools with initial test scores in the top forty percent decreased by nearly 25 percent, or Rs 294 (approx. $5), from a baseline average of Rs 1,189 (approx. $20).
+School fees among private schools with initial test scores in the top 40 percent decreased by nearly 25 percent, or PKR 294 (approx. US$5), from a baseline average of PKR 1,189 (approx. US$20).
 The different price reduction levels between high and low quality private schools support the theory that in the absence of information, high quality private schools relied on higher prices to signal their quality.
 The report cards caused parents’ perceptions of school quality to be better aligned with test scores, suggesting that parents’ changed perceptions of school performance affected the fees that schools charged.

 Test Scores: Average test scores improved by 0.11 standard deviations in schools that received the report cards, reflecting an additional gain of 42 percent over the test score increase in comparison villages.
 Improvements from initially low scoring private schools drove the private school test score increase, while high scoring private schools did not improve.
 Test scores in public schools that received the report cards increased by 0.09 standard deviations on average, with similar improvements among low and high performing schools.
 For public schools and initially low scoring private schools, parents increased their engagement with schools, which may have pressured these schools to invest more in students and led to test score improvements.
 Public schools invested in better qualifications for teachers, while low-scoring private schools focused on increasing teaching time.
 Changes in private school test scores, and additionally school fees, were larger in villages where there was more school competition.